-Requested Adjustment #5 - 17.62.050.A(20)(b) - Screening of Mechanical Equipment.
+Requested Adjustment #6 - 17.62.050.A(20)(b) - Screening of Mechanical Equipment.

-Wall-mounted equipment will be placed on the street-facing façade of the waterfront residences facing Agnes Avenue.
-The equipment will be screened with sight-obscuring screening comprised of plant materials.
+Natural gas meters will be placed on the street-facing façade of the waterfront residences facing Agnes Avenue.
+The placement is necessary to provide access to utility companies.
+The equipment will be screened with landscaped plant materials.
 The screening will mitigate any visual impact that may result from the adjustment.

-Requested Adjustment #6 - 17.62.055.H(2) - Minimum Wall Articulation The façade length for Buildings A, which have the commercial component on the ground floor is 129-feet facing the public plaza and 121-feet facing the street.
+Requested Adjustment #7 - 17.62.055.H(2) - Minimum Wall Articulation The façade length for Buildings A, which have the commercial component on the ground floor is 129-feet facing the public plaza and 121-feet facing the street.
 Therefore, the applicant requests an adjustment to this standard.
 The projections/recesses vary from 4 to 40-feet (under and over 20 percent) and vary in depth from 2 to 45-feet (under and over 3 percent), making the longest uninterrupted length of façade 81-feet.
 No impacts are anticipated as a result of this adjustment.
+(It should be noted that draft municipal code changes, if adopted later this year, will revise this requirement.)
+Requested Adjustment #8 - 17.62.057.F(1) - Pedestrian Circulation As shown on the Site Plan, Sheets C2.0 - C2.2, pedestrian pathways are provided between the building entrance and the street in a straight line.
+City staff has determined that parking lot crossings adjacent to Buildings B and C and a drive aisle adjacent to Building A will require an adjustment to this standard.
+Safe crossings are provided across the driveways and drive aisles though a combination of distinct paving materials and crosswalks.
+Direct access is also provided from each building to the public waterfront esplanade.
+Therefore, any impact from the requested adjustment is mitigated.

-Requested Adjustment #7 - 17.62.057.G - Architectural and Material Standards.
+Requested Adjustment #9 - 17.62.057.G - Architectural and Material Standards.
 The facades of all the buildings have articulation and modulation that occurs on a much smaller than required horizontal module but not as deep as the code requires, while still providing a much greater variety.
 Therefore, any impact resulting from the requested adjustment is mitigated.
-It should be noted that draft municipal code changes, if adopted later this year, will revise this requirement.
+(It should be noted that draft municipal code changes, if adopted later this year, will revise this requirement.)

-Requested Adjustment #8 - 17.62.057.I - Diversity of Unit Types The applicant is providing a variety of unit types.
+Requested Adjustment #10 - 17.62.057.1 - Diversity of Unit Types The applicant is providing a variety of unit types.
 While the 10% minimum standard is not met, three types of 1-bedroom units, two types of 2-bedroom units, and 3-bedroom units are provided.
 Therefore, any impact is mitigated by providing a variety of product types for a diverse range of households.
+(It should be noted that draft municipal code changes, if adopted later this year, will revise this requirement.)